Course Information

 • All assignments (e.g., homeworks, quizzes, exams) will be submitted in Canvas

-• Course Discussion on Teams
+• Course Discussion on Canvas

 • The teaching staff will always check discussions during our office hours and possibly at other times.